Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model

+As mentioned in the Introduction, we will allow our algorithms to select fractional matchings.
+It turns out this is without loss for two-stage vertex-weighted matching, since any fractional algorithm can be converted to a randomized integral algorithm with the same robustness and consistency guarantees.
+To see this, it is useful to make the following observation about worst-case instances.

-\textbf{Worst-case instances.} The following observation is crucial to our analysis.
-Note that when bounding robustness and consistency, one can assume WLOG that the second-stage graph consists of a matching.
+\paragraph{\textbf{Worst-case instances.}} When bounding robustness and consistency, one can assume without loss of generality that the second-stage graph consists of a matching (i.e. every vertex has degree at most 1 in the second-stage graph).
 To see this, suppose we are bounding robustness, and consider the edges \emph{not} matched by $\OPT(G)$ in the second stage.
 Deleting these edges does not change the value of $\OPT(G)$ and can only decrease the value of the matching found by the algorithm.
 Therefore we may assume that the second stage graph consists \emph{exactly} of the matching selected by $\OPT(G)$ in the second stage.
 The same argument shows that when bounding consistency, we may assume that the second-stage graph consists exactly of the matching selected by $\ADVICE(G, A)$ in the second stage.
-Therefore from now on we assume the second-stage graph is a matching.
+Therefore we may assume the second-stage graph is a matching.